Connecting 3-manifold triangulations with unimodal sequences of elementary moves: Unimodal sequences of elementary moves

+We first describe how to construct an arch of length $0$.
+Let $b_0$ denote the \nth{0} buttress of a wall $W$, and focus on a small neighbourhood $N$ of $b_0$ inside $\mathcal{M}$.
+On the edge containing $b_0$, consider two points $p$ and $p'$ that lie on either side of $b_0$; inside $N$, let $\alpha$ denote a curve from $p$ to $p'$ that lies in the face that only meets $W$ at the buttress $b_0$.
+We construct a length-$0$ arch by performing a 0-2 move along $\alpha$; this is more easily visualised by first performing an isotopy of the spine, as illustrated in Figure~\ref{fig:arch0-2}.
+We usually simplify our drawings of arches (of any length, not just of length $0$), as shown in Figure~\ref{fig:simpArch}.

-As illustrated in Figure \ref{fig:arch0-2}, we can create an arch by performing a 0-2 move along a curve~$\alpha$ that connects two points of a single edge.
-We usually simplify our drawings of arches, as illustrated in Figure \ref{fig:simpArch}.
-By creating an arch, we introduce two new 2-cells: a new monogon, which we call the \textbf{artificial monogon}; and a new bigon (shaded grey in Figures \ref{fig:arch0-2} and \ref{fig:simpArch}), which we call the \textbf{artificial 2-cell}.
-An edge is called \textbf{artificial} if it is incident with either the artificial 2-cell or the artificial monogon; otherwise, the edge is called \textbf{natural}.
+By creating a length-$0$ arch, we introduce two new faces into our spine: \begin{itemize} \item a new monogon, which we call the \textbf{artificial monogon}; and \item a new bigon (shaded grey in Figure~\ref{fig:simpArch}), which we call the \textbf{artificial membrane}. \end{itemize} Very shortly, we will describe how to construct arches of arbitrary positive length $\ell$; for such arches, the artificial membrane will be an $(\ell+2)$-gon, rather than a bigon.
+To go along with this terminology, we will call an edge of our spine \textbf{artificial} if it is incident to either the artificial membrane or the artificial monogon; otherwise, we will call the edge \textbf{natural}.